-In years 1977-1986 the aircraft was operating by Pan American World Airways; from February 1986 until December 1995 was flying for United Airlines.
+From 1977 to 1986, the aircraft was operated by Pan American World Airways; from February 1986 until December 1995, it was flying for United Airlines.

-First astronomical observations were done by SOFIA in 2010 (Jupiter and the Messier 82 (M82) galaxy).
+SOFIA's first astronomical observations were carried out in 2010 (Jupiter and the Messier 82 (M82) galaxy).

 The telescope's primary mirror blank was cut from a blank of Zerodur (TM) developed by Schott Glaswerke in Mainz, Germany.